How To Secure Roku TV From Hacking?

 This makes it much harder for anyone to see what you are doing online, including your ISP.

-Remember: It’s impossible to install a VPN directly on a TCL Roku TV.
+Remember: It’s impossible to install a VPN directly on a Roku TV.
 However, you can still use it by sharing a Virtual Private Network connection over WiFi using your MacBook or by installing the VPN on your router.

 4) Avoid Connecting Unsecured Devices